rails/rails/guides/source/action_mailer_basics.md

 $ bin/rails db:migrate
 ```

 Next, we edit the `create` action in the `UserController` to send a welcome email when a new user is created.
-We do this by inserting a call to `UserMailer.with(user:@user).welcome_email` right after the user is successfully saved.
+We do this by inserting a call to `UserMailer.with(user: @user).welcome_email` right after the user is successfully saved.

 NOTE We use [`deliver_later`][] to enqueue the email to be sent later, This
 way, the controller action will continue without waiting for the email sending